Why participate in a REU Program?

-We are seeking applications for 8 to 10 positions.
+For the summer 2023 cohort, we are seeking applications for 4-5 positions.
 Together with UConn students funded through other sources, the total number of undergraduate students performing summer research in chemistry and that participate in the REU social activities, workshops and seminars is at least twice as high.
-Our program support includes stipends of $6000, $500 meal allowance, cost of travel, and a room in our modern University Dormitories.
+Our program support includes stipends of $6000 (which includes a $500 meal allowance), cost of travel, and a room in our modern University Dormitories.

 How to Apply?